GNSS Best Practices for AFC and Cisco Wireless AP Location Deployments

 Figure 12.
 GNSS module positioned ~13 meters within a carpeted office space.

-The output of the show gnss info in the figures below highlights the enhanced signal reception the GNSS module can achieve with an attached CW-ANT-GPS1-M00 external antenna.
+The output of the show gnss info command in the figures below highlights the enhanced signal reception the GNSS module can achieve with an attached CW-ANT-GPS1-M00 external antenna.

 A screenshot of a computerDescription automatically generated